TomPace101/nanopore_diffusion/notes.md

 _TODO_ the control.yaml files are pretty redundant now: all three entries are the same Maybe there should just be model definition objects, and nothing above that.

+The thing the model definition doesn't currently know is WHERE the mesh given by its meshname is defined.
+So, if that field (the MeshParameter file defining the requested meshname) is, the control file would not be needed for that purpose.

+The other purpose is pointing doit at something.
+Is there another way to do that?

 _TODO_ in tasks_solver we can now get the other output filenames

+_TODO_ so now I know J must depend on D_bulk.
+Add this as a problem input?

 _TODO_ command line in solver, or get rid of it
+See below: maybe that should be how we get doctests instead.
+Or, at least, it should be an option.

 _TODO_ mesh output folders need to be together in another folder

+_TODO_ grep for uses of readyaml and writeyaml (and readyaml_multidoc) directly Maybe even get rid of these once nothing uses them.

 _TODO_ find a way to mirror to holly and/or dlx
 _TODO_ use hash or other basename as a top directory?  maybe not.